CroBiAd/crobiad.github.io/activities.md

 permalink: /activities/
 ---

-Bioinformatics work is often considered to have two major apsects:
+Our bioinformatics activities cover different various aspects:

-  * ***Research*** - The **in silico** experimentation, novel method, tools and pipeline development.
-All requiring significant intellectual input.
+* ***Research*** - **in silico** experimentation, such as development of novel methods, tools and pipelines.
-  * ***Service*** - The "push button" bioinformatics.
-That is, the routine, turn-key solutions which requires limited intellectual input in order to perform the actions.
+* ***Consultancy*** – we can provide recommendations in experimental design for e.g. RNASeq and various DNA sequencing projects.

-The CroBiAd group has activities in both these areas.
+* ***Bioinformatics Service provision*** - We are happy to provide data analysis solutions (fee for service).

 # Research

-The size and complexity of wheat genomics exposes some unique problems for bioinformatics.
+The size and complexity of the wheat genome exposes some unique problems for bioinformatics.
 These require the development of novel approaches for data handling and analyses.

   * Wheat genomics and transcriptomics